 Meriwether Lewis, William Clark, and Mandan Chief Sheheke: The 12-foot-tall steel statues at the Lewis and Clark Interpretive Center.

-Rusty the Turtle: The two-ton turtle gteet visitors to Turtle Lake.
+Rusty the Turtle: The two-ton turtle greets visitors to Turtle Lake.

 Viking Statue: 25-foot-tall Viking overlooks the small town of Fort Ransom.

-Northern Lights Tower: This 88 1/2-foot-tall illuminated steel structure, coated with multi-colored shades of metalic paint, is dedicated to one of Northern Plains' most stunning natural phenomena, the spectacular Northern Lights.
+Northern Lights Tower: This 88 1/2-foot-tall illuminated steel structure, coated with multi-colored shades of metallic paint, is dedicated to one of Northern Plains' most stunning natural phenomena, the spectacular Northern Lights.